peastman/statmech/source/statisticaldescription.rst

     An isolated system that satisfies the postulate of equal *a priori* probabilities is said to be in *equilibrium*.

-(Note that this definition is usually written in a slightly different way.
-We will discuss this in the next section.)
+(But note that this definition is usually written in a slightly different way.
+We will come back to it in the next section.)

 For the initial part of this book, we will only consider systems in equilibrium.
 We will therefore treat this postulate as a given.
 Of course, there are many interesting situations involving systems that are *not* in equilibrium.
 We will